sys-eng1/git-tutorial/README.md

 Now, let's make a change to the code after the recent merge.
 Before making any changes, I create a new branch2 off of master/main.

 Now, I make a change to the code on branch2.

+This is a change to the code on branch2.